Cheapest and Best Homeowners Insurance in Ohio as Rated by Customers in 2022

 When compared to the national average rate per 100,000 inhabitants, all three crime statistics for Ohio rank above the national average.

-Weather-related incidents are typically among the costliest homeowners insurance claims.
+Weather-related incidents are typically among the costliest homeowners claims.
+It is also a risk to your property that you have little control of.
+It's hard to predict whether or not you'll encounter flood damage or earthquake damage.
+Checking statistics can help you get a rough idea of how often disaster strikes a certain area.
 FEMA has published statistics for each state since 1953.
 Data is updated through August 2018.
 Here’s a look at the Ohio federally declared disasters since 1953:

 - Severe storm - 24

 - Hurricane - 2

 - Mud/Landslide - 1

 It is important to understand what all is covered in your homeowners policy.
 Ask your insurance agent if you are protected against natural disasters.
 If you are not, consider adding on additional coverage such as flood insurance, hail damage protection, and earthquake insurance.

 How are homeowners insurance rates calculated in Ohio?